About the Bennis Scholars Program

 The Warren Bennis Scholars Program is an academic program and honor for a select group of USC undergraduate students.
 The program is designed to hone leadership skills through leadership training both inside and outside the classroom.

 Dr. Warren G. Bennis was an internationally renowned authority on leadership and widely acclaimed pioneer of leadership studies.
 He published 30 books on leadership and was an adviser to several U.S. presidents, as well as numerous business leaders.
 In addition, Dr. Bennis was a long-time distinguished professor at USC, where he co-taught a popular course on leadership with USC President Emeritus Steven B. Sample.
 Read more about Dr. Bennis’ life and career here.

 No, this is not a scholarship.
 The Bennis Scholars Program is an academic honor awarded upon graduation to students who complete the program.
 The program consists of four courses (one unit each), which are completed during the junior and senior year.
 Participation in events outside of class is also required.

 Please contact Marelle Berry (email@example.com) for more information about the program.

 Eligibility and Application Process

 Who is eligible to join the Bennis Scholars Program?

 Students from all majors and academic departments are eligible to apply.
 Applicants must have a minimum overall GPA of 3.5.

-Applications are now open for Cohort 5; the program will begin in fall 2020.
-Since the program requires two years of courses intended for the junior and senior year, applicants must be second-semester sophomores and/or students expected to graduate in spring or fall 2022.
+Applications will open soon for Cohort 8; the program will begin in fall 2023.
+Since the program requires two years of courses intended for the junior and senior year, applicants must be second-semester sophomores and/or students expected to graduate in spring or fall 2025.